Lefteris-B/Aurras/README.md

 - **Energy Efficiency**: Optimize for low power consumption.
 - **Integration**: Ensure seamless component interaction through the Wishbone bus.
 - **Open Source**: Develop and maintain as an open-source project.

+## Prompt Methodology
+This section explores the strategies and designs behind the AI prompts used in our project, emphasizing their role in achieving efficient and effective AI interactions.

+### Prompt Engineering
+Details the process of crafting prompts to effectively communicate with AI models, including considerations for clarity, specificity, and the inclusion of context to guide model responses.

+### Prompt Patterns
+Explores common patterns and templates used in our prompts, highlighting how these structures facilitate consistent and reliable AI interactions across different scenarios.

 ## Architecture
 This section delves into the specifics of our system's architecture, detailing the interaction between components and the design decisions that drive performance and efficiency.